-Goolawah Co-operative is located between Port Macquarie and Crescent Head in NSW, about five hours drive north of Sydney.
+Goolawah Co-operative is located between Port Macquarie and Crescent Head in NSW, about five hours drive north of Sydney, in Dhungutti country.
 The land-sharing venture was started in 2000 with the objective of building a community in an affordable rural location.

 As the Co-op is off the grid, member houses rely on solar energy, collect rainwater and use compost toilets; and gardens supplement food supplies for some members.
 Community activities and social life include building projects, Men’s Shed, music performance and protection of the environmental values of this special place.

-Development Consent under NSW SEPP 15 legislation allows for 78 residential sites, which are grouped into several hamlets located in two areas of the property joined by a link road (see under Place).
+Development Consent under NSW SEPP 15 legislation allowed for 78 residential sites, which are grouped into several hamlets located in two areas of the property joined by a link road (see under Place).
 Owner-building by members is common.

 Goolawah members reflect the wider community and contribute their own philosophies, interests and skills – with families, singles and a mix of life experience and occupations.

 © Photos are subject to copyright and not to be published without permission (via Contact).